ysmnababan/learn_cryptography/notes/zero_trust_policy/README.md

 * **Use Istio** if you want **mTLS + service mesh features** and don’t want to touch app code.
 * **Use SPIFFE/SPIRE** if you want **portable, standard identity (SPIFFE IDs)** with automatic cert rotation but not a full mesh.
 * **Use Vault PKI** if you already use Vault for secrets and want a **flexible PKI authority**, but you’ll need to handle certificate reloads in apps.

+You can see the simple demo for mTLs [here](https://github.com/ysmnababan/learn_cryptography/tree/master/notes/zero_trust_policy/manual-mTLS).
+The implementation only cover manual mTLS.
+For the `Vault PKI` or the `Istio` implementation is not needed for now because this mTLS approach is only helpful for more complex and distributed service.
+The demo will be updated whenever the system is changing toward distributed approach.

 ---